Manecas1221212/romance/chapter_11.md

 Anna opened her mouth.
 Closed it.
 She didn't remember.

 "I'm not the villain here," Andrew said quietly.
-"I'm just the man who's been waiting for you to come home for seventeen years."
+"I'm just the man who's been waiting for you to come home for a few years now."

 "I'm home every night."